Electricity Per Unit Price in Pakistan Today 2023

 • QESCO: Quetta Electric Supply Company

-Factors of Rising Electricity Unit Price in Pakistan
+Factors of Rising Electricity Price Per Unit

 Government Taxes and Charges in Electricity Bill